gkal/TagIO_Server/README.md

 ## Overview
 TagIO is a secure remote desktop application that provides NAT traversal capabilities for peer-to-peer connections.

+## Hosted Relay Server

+The TagIO relay server is now hosted on Render.com:
+- **Server URL**: `tagio.onrender.com:443`
+- **Documentation**: See `docs/render_server.md` for details

+The client automatically uses this hosted server by default, so no configuration is needed.

 ## Project Structure

 ### Executables